 The Results Of My 30-Day Splits Challenge

-Just as inflexible people are sometimes faced with the stigma that they are not good enough for practicing yoga, those who actually do yoga for quite a while are automatically expected by the public to possess a limber and supple body that can easily be folded into an origami shape.
+Just as inflexible people are sometimes faced with the stigma that they are not good enough for practicing yoga, those who actually do yoga for quite a while are automatically expected to possess a limber and supple body that can easily be folded into an origami shape.

 I came across this 30-day challenge chart below on Instagram and used it for the most days of my journey to splits.
-All of the poses are widely known and used in yoga, so it looked like a good idea to incorporate the longer stretches into my yoga routine.
+All of the poses are commonly seen in yoga, so it looked like a good idea to incorporate the longer stretches into my yoga routine.
 The poses also work on a range of areas needed for the splits: hamstrings, hip flexors, inner thighs, lower back, etc.

 View this post on Instagram